 Think of your product and services pages as the core of your marketing funnel.
-All your other content should point to these pages so it’s crucial that you get these right.
-These pages are the end result, so it makes sense to reverse engineer the rest of your content so that your audience end up here.
+All your other content should point to these pages, so it’s crucial that you get these right.
+These pages are the end result, so it makes sense to reverse-engineer the rest of your content so that your audience ends up there.

 It’s like having a treasure map with the treasure marked out clearly.
 You just have to work out how to get there.

 Starting at the bottom of the funnel means that all the content that follows will relate to these core messages, so your audience will know what you’re about and what to expect.
-It helps to generate more impactful content overall.
+It helps to generate more impactful content throughout the whole funnel.

 The three-step marketing funnel content repurposing process

-So here’s my three-step repurposing strategy, broken down so that your content can pack a punch.
+So here’s our three-step repurposing strategy, broken down so that your content can pack a punch.

 - Create your bottom of the funnel content first